The New England Journal of Medicine April 18, 2019

 Bottom Line

-In patients with atrial fibrillation and recent acute coronary syndrome or percutaneous coronary intervention, an antithrombotic regimen of apixaban combined with a P2Y12 inhibitor, without aspirin, significantly reduced bleeding and hospitalization compared to regimens containing vitamin K antagonists, aspirin, or both, without compromising ischemic protection.
+In patients with atrial fibrillation and recent ACS or PCI, an antithrombotic regimen of apixaban and a P2Y12 inhibitor without aspirin resulted in significantly less bleeding and fewer hospitalizations compared to regimens that included a vitamin K antagonist, aspirin, or both.

 Key Findings